-- Slowly open the manual valves situated upstream from the gas train. - Adjust the minimum gas pressure switch (Fig. 33) to the start of the scale. - Adjust the maximum gas pressure switch (Fig. 33) to the end of the scale. - Adjust the air pressure switch (Fig. 31) to the start of the scale. - Purge the air from the gas line.
-We recommend using a plastic tube routed outside the building and to purge air until gas is smelt. - Fit a U-type pressure gauge or a differential pressure gauge (Fig. 29), with socket (+) on the gas pressure of the pipe coupling and (-) in the combustion chamber.

-The manometer readings are used to calculate MAX burner output.

-- Connect two lamps or testers to the two gas line solenoids to check the exact moment in which voltage is supplied.
+- Slowly open the manual valves situated upstream from the gas train. - Adjust the minimum gas pressure switch (Fig. 33 on page 28) to the start of the scale. - Adjust the maximum gas pressure switch (Fig. 32 on page 28) to the end of the scale. - Adjust the air pressure switch (Fig. 31 on page 28) to the start of the scale. - Purge the air from the gas line.
+We recommend using a plastic tube routed outside the building and to purge air until gas is smelt. - Fit a U-type pressure gauge or a differential pressure gauge (Fig. 29), with socket (+) on the gas pressure of the pipe coupling and (-) in the combustion chamber. - The manometer readings are used to calculate MAX burner output. - Connect two lamps or testers to the two gas line solenoids to check the exact moment in which voltage is supplied.
 This operation is unnecessary if each of the two solenoid valves is equipped with a pilot light that signals voltage passing through.